rpalsaxena/LearningJournal/mentorship.md

 **Student:** I’m feeling very overwhelmed by all of the material in this program.
 It seems like every time I learn something new, I forget how to do everything else from before that.
 Right now I can’t even seem to figure out how to finish the first project.
 It’s not supposed to be this hard, is it?
 What do I do?

 **Response:**  Sorry to hear that you're feeling very overwhelmed by the material.
 I as a mentor will try to help you out.

 As you have mentioned that you keep forgetting concepts as you move forward in the course.
-To overcome this issue, I would like to get some details.
+To overcome this issue, Can I have some details?
 Are you making short notes of the course content?
 Did you face this issue while working on other projects too?

 I encourage you to try a general rule like 5:1 rule.
 Consider dividing the number of hours that you're invest in 6 parts.
 Invest 5 parts of it in learning new things and 1 part of that time in revising the concepts i.e, if you are investing 3 hours/day then consider investing 2.5 hours on new stuff and 0.5 hour to revise the content.
 I hope it will solve the issue.
 Please let me know, what all rubric points have you implemented?
 Give  some details about which part of the project is creating issues for you.